open-sauced/guestbook/README.md

 Merge conflicts are something you'll commonly encounter when contributing to an open source project.
 They usually occur when there are changes on the same line(s) in the same file(s) from two different branches.

-Since the main purpose of the guestbook is to add your name to `.all-contributorsrc` and the `README.md` files, there is a high chance that you will encounter merge conflicts that you need to resolve before your pull request (PR) can be merged.
+Since the main purpose of the guest book is to add your name to `.all-contributorsrc` and the `README.md` files, there is a high chance that you will encounter merge conflicts that you need to resolve before your pull request (PR) can be merged.
 It happens when maintainers have merged PRs before yours while you're working on your changes or waiting for your PR to be reviewed.

 In this section, we will walk you through how to keep your branch up to date and how to resolve conflicts for this project.